clifordjoshy/LeapRGB/README.md

 # LeapRGB
+A mini-arcade to play fun little games such as Snake, Tetris, Flood-It and Pong

-A project using NodeMCU and WS2811 addressable LEDs
+Made using a NodeMCU and WS2811 addressable LEDs

-Control a 16 x 15 LED grid using an app
+App using Android Studio
+Arduino Code using Arduino IDE

+-Leap